antoniovazquezblanco/Hack-this-site/Javascript/4/README.md

 	}
 }
 ```
 The first line in this function is unuseful.
 If you have a look to the second line you'll notice that the password is compared to ""+RawrRawr+"". "" is nothing so ""+RawrRawr+"" is the same as RawrRawr.
 The only question is, what is the value of RawrRawr?
 You can do it in two ways.
 Search for this in source or use a Javascript console for getting it's value with "alert(RawrRawr);".
+For me the value is "moo".